fodisi/solidity-design-patterns/upgradability/readme.md

   /**
   @notice Increments the contract's counter if contract is active.
-  @dev It will revert is the contract is stopped.
+  @dev It will revert if the contract is stopped.
 See modifier "isNotStopped" */ function incrementCounter() isNotStopped public {
     counter += 2; // This is an intentional bug.